The Government of Nepal has declared 15 different areas as the restricted zone to control the flow of travelers and Nar Phu valley is one of them.

 Restricted area permits for Nar Phu can be obtained through the immigration office in Kathmandu only.
-This office opens 10 Am to 4 PM from Sunday to Thursday and 10 AM to 2 PM on Friday.
+This office opens from 10 Am to 4 PM from Sunday to Thursday and 10 AM to 2 PM on Friday.

-And make sure Saturday is the weekend in Nepal and offices will also remain close on other official holidays declared by the government.
+And make sure Saturday is the weekend in Nepal and offices will also remain closed on other official holidays declared by the government.
 So, keep an eye open to save your extra day/days in Kathmandu or contact your agency.

 How long does it take to issue Nar Phu Valley restricted area permit?